ArctosDB/documentation-wiki/_documentation/media.markdown

     this category (although some users employ browser extensions which can process these types of files).

-Try to avoid characters other than A-Z/a-z/0-9 in URLs.
-This is not always possible, but scripting "protocol://some_domain/my/directory/structure/file_name_is_out_here.jpg" will always work, while admins may be less able to help with, for example, "protocol://some_domain/my/directory/structure/file name is out here.jpg"
+Files containing characters other than A-Z, a-z, 0-9, and _ are not eligible for scripting.
+Please sanitize any file names before uploading.

 ### Mime Type